All about Upstands for Kitchen Worktops

 Each laminate worktop upstand is made with a solid core of MDF, covered in the same high-quality laminate wrap as your chosen worktop.

 To find out all about installing laminate upstands, read our dedicated Nutshell information guide: ‘Fitting Laminate Worktop Upstands’.

 We hope this evaluation of kitchen worktop upstands has gone some way to answering the queries you might have.

 Have further questions?
 Don’t hesitate to contact us: we’re here to help.

-Please note: this guide was originally posted on March 15th 2012, and was updated on 20th July 2017.
+Please note: This guide was originally posted on 26th June 2012 and has been updated to include additional information.
+The most recent update was on 20th July 2017.